 • Cancelled contracts (such as gym memberships, mobiles phones and satellite TV)

-Non-priority debts will become priority debts if the creditor is successfully granted a County Court judgment (CCJ) against you by the court.
-This is known as a decree if you live in Scotland or a money judgment if you live in Northern Ireland.
-Should this happen, you’re still in a position to negotiate a payment that’s realistic for you.
+Non-priority debts become priority debts if the creditor is granted a County Court judgment (CCJ) against you.
+(A decree in Scotland.
+A money judgment in Northern Ireland.)

 couple at their coffee table